-I’ve made this dish countless times because it requires minimal prep, making it great for busy weeknights, and I love it’s versatility.
+I’ve made this dijon salmon countless times because it requires minimal prep, making it great for busy weeknights, and I love it’s versatility.

 I love serving it as a sheet pan supper as well with roasted fingerlings and vegetables like I did for this chicken dinner.
 If you’d like to do that, simply follow the instructions for this recipe and add the fish during the last 15 minutes or so of cooking time.

-This baked salmon recipe takes only 5 minutes of prep which I love.
+This lemon dijon salmon takes only 5 minutes of prep which I love.